dekorateio/dekorate/readme.md

 Each annotation may be expressed using properties or yaml using the following steps.

 - Each annotation property is expressed using a key/value pair.
-- All keys start with the `ap4k.<annotation kind>.` prefix, where `annotation kind` is the annotation class name in lowercase, stripped of the `Application` suffix.
+- All keys start with the `dekorate.<annotation kind>.` prefix, where `annotation kind` is the annotation class name in lowercase, stripped of the `Application` suffix.
 - The remaining part of key is the annotation property name.
 - For nesting properties the key is also nested following the previous rule.